TIU11/rails-application-template/README.md

 # Todo

+* still needs font-awesome-migrator to be applied to the template.
+Might be good to notify folks to run on their projects if they were depending on FA 4.x
 * useful default `README.md`
 * define TLD and FQDN centrally, then use it everywhere
 * automate initial deploy